Memorial Lecture on Genetic Disease Research

 John M. Carethers, M.D.

-John G. Searle Professor and Chair
+John G. Searle Professor & Chair, Internal Medicine

-Department of Internal Medicine at the University of Michigan
+University of Michigan

 2014: Dr. Mario R. Capecchi